Breast Augmentation in Toronto

 Yes, you can, and the procedure is known as fat transfer breast augmentation.
 It essentially uses liposuction to take undesired fat from other parts of your body and inject it into your breasts.
-This is a good option for women who want a relatively small increase of breast size and prefer results that look and feel natural.
-Fat transfer breast augmentation can increase breast size by about a half to a full bra cup size.
-If you would prefer to undergo a breast augmentation without implants and don’t want a huge increase, breast augmentation with fat transfer may be right for you.
+This is a good option for women who want a relatively small breast size increase and prefer results that look and feel natural.
+Fat transfer breast augmentation can increase breast size by about half to a full bra cup size.
+If you would like to undergo a breast augmentation without implants and don’t want a huge increase, breast augmentation with fat transfer may be right for you.

 Can I Damage My Breast Implants?

 Breast implant damage is rare, but the risk increases over time.
 If you have saline implants, they may deflate quickly if they leak, while silicone implants may leak slowly, making it less obvious.
 Sometimes, a rupture can lead to capsular contracture, which can distort the shape of your breasts.
 Additionally, implants may shift position, in which case a revision surgery is needed.
 If you experience any issues, please book a consultation with us.
 We are always here to help!